 After visiting Machu Picchu, you will enjoy a relaxing lunch at the Machu Picchu Sanctuary Lodge Hotel at the site’s entrance, and then board the Vistadome Train back towards Cusco.
-Upon arriving in Ollantaytambo, you will transfer back to the Palacio del Inka for the evening and dinner on your own.
+Upon arriving in Ollantaytambo, you will transfer back to your hotel for the evening and dinner on your own.

 DAY 4 – March 2, 2015

 After flying back to Lima, you will transfer to the port of Callao to embark the ship.

 Special Note: As this is an active program that takes place at high altitudes and we strongly recommend that all guests should consult with their physician regarding their ability to participate prior to signing up.

 Overland Program Step by Step: Please note: The order of sites visited may vary to avoid congestion.
 The flights and timings indicated are approximate, and are given here for general reference purposes and are subject to change.

 ADDITIONAL NIGHTS: Should you book any extra nights via through the cruise line, you will be met per the flight details provided and transferred to the Casa Andina Private Collection Miraflores Hotel.
 Note that check in time is 2:00pm.
 Any meals other than breakfast as well as any activities are on your own until Day 2 (February 25th) of the program.
 Kindly ensure that the cruise line has your most up to date flight details.